Creating content for social media from scratch can be challenging. That’s why we've created this guide for the ideal social media content plan.

 TikTok is one of those platforms where new trends emerge every single day, so if you want to take full advantage of them, you need to act fast.
 If done right, TikTok trends can definitely be your ticket to virality.

 Instagram is another place where trends come and go pretty fast.
-Maybe more so than on TikTok, for Reels you need to pay special attention to Instagram trending audios and use them to perfectly complement your video posts.
+Maybe more so than on TikTok, for Reels, you need to pay special attention to Instagram trending audios and use them to perfectly complement your video posts.

 A good way to generate content for social media that offers real value is to never stop learning.

-Go beyond the scope of your role and attend conferences, webinars or take courses that improve your understanding of the social media world and your particular industry’s landscape.
+Go beyond the scope of your role and attend conferences, webinars, or take courses that improve your understanding of the social media world and your particular industry’s landscape.

-Social media is a very dynamic field so always staying on top of the latest news is crucial.
+Social media is a very dynamic field, so always staying on top of the latest news is crucial.

 Collecting and sharing insights for social media will make you a better marketer and will make it easier for you to create content for your social media funnel.
-What’s more, it will improve your reputation within the industry and you will start to be seen as a subject matter expert.
+What’s more, it will improve your reputation within the industry, and you will start to be seen as a subject matter expert.

 Learning how to create content for social media marketing is one of the most basic tasks you receive as a social media marketer.
-It’s not always the simplest task to complete over and over, but thankfully there are many resources you can access to make your job easier and deliver better results.
+It’s not always the simplest task to complete over and over, but thankfully, there are many resources you can access to make your job easier and deliver better results.

-The definition of good social media content can differ based on your goals, but generally good social content is the type of content that makes people stop scrolling to engage with.
-That means your post offers value, makes them feel something or inspires them to take an action (click on a link, go on your website, book a demo etc).
+The definition of good social media content can differ based on your goals, but generally, good social content is the type of content that makes people stop scrolling to engage with.
+That means your post offers value, makes them feel something, or inspires them to take an action (click on a link, go on your website, book a demo, etc).

 Writing social media content is a matter of figuring out what is the main message of your post, and saying it in a way that will make people read until the end.
 Your writing for social media should be clear and concise, and it can also be funny or sarcastic if that fits in with your brand’s tone of voice.

 Creating content for social media can be simplified if you know when to rely on a few useful third-party apps.
 When it comes to anything visual, Canva is the undisputed winner of content creation tools for social media managers.
-For video editing, CapCut or Filmorra can be real lifesavers.
+For video editing, CapCut or Filmora can be real lifesavers.

 Use in-depth data to measure your social accounts’ performance, analyze competitors, and gain insights to improve your strategy.